Updated 2026medium-breed guide

 Why Dog Foods Matter for Your Cocker Spaniel

-Medium-sized breeds like the Cocker Spaniel often get overlooked by "breed-specific" formulas that focus on small or large dogs.
-Yet their nutritional needs are distinct: the Cocker Spaniel's high energy level and medium silky coat require a balanced formula that supports both activity and coat health.
-Getting the right food now helps prevent the health concerns this breed is known for, including ear infections and eye problems.
+Medium breeds like the Cocker Spaniel get overlooked by the "breed-specific" formulas that focus on small or large dogs.
+But their needs are distinct -- the Cocker Spaniel's high energy level and medium silky coat need a formula that supports both activity and coat health.
+Getting the right food now helps prevent the issues this breed is known for, including ear infections and eye problems.

 Medium-Breed Sizing for Cocker Spaniel (20-30 lbs)